Fault-Tolerant ST-Diameter Oracles: Introduction

-We also prove an information-theoretic lower bound on the space requirement of approximate $f$-FDOs that support $f \ge 2$ edge failures.
-Note that the lower bound in \Cref{thm:lower-bound} holds independently of the query time.
-It is known from work of Bilò, Cohen, Friedrich, and Schirneck \cite{BCFS21DiameterOracle_MFCS} that $f$-FDOs with stretch $\sigma < 1.5$ require $\Omega(n^2)$ bits of space, and in our work we complement this result by proving that $f$-FDOs with stretch $\sigma <5/3$ require $\Omega(n^{1.5})$ bits of space.
-Obtaining $\Omega(n^2)$ lower bound for $f$-FDOs with stretch $\sigma<2$ for undirected unweighted graphs is an interesting open problem.
+Finally, we also prove an information-theoretic lower bound on the space requirement of approximate diameter oracles that support $f \ge 2$ edge failures.
+Note that the bound is given in bits, while usually we measure the space in the number of $O(\log n)$-bit machine words.